 Pre-K through 1st Grade Dismissal: All students must leave the school grounds immediately after dismissal with the exception of those students who have enrolled with the after-school program.
 Parents who walk to school to pick up students in Pre-K through 1st grade must wait and stay outside the building by the main entrance until the official school bell rings.
 Once the school bell rings, parents of students in PK through 1st grade will pick up the students in the designated area by gradelevels.
-Note that on Wednesdays parents of students in PK through 1st grade must park at Goodlet Park and not in front of the school since this area is used for our 2nd-5th grade drive-thru dismissal and cars may not be left unattended.

-2nd-5th Grade Dismissal: Parents of students in 2nd-5th grade have two options to pick up their child-(1) park their car and walk to the front of the school as described below or (2) enter the circular drive-thru on NW 120th Avenue and wait inside the car until the dismissal bell rings and the drive-thru dismissal process begins.
+2nd-5th Grade Dismissal: Parents of students in 2nd-5th grade have two options to pick up their child-(1) park their car and walk to the front of the school as described below or (2) enter the circular drive-thru on NW 120th Street and wait inside the car until the dismissal bell rings and the drive-thru dismissal process begins.

-Parents who walk to school to pick up students in 2nd-5th grade must wait in front of the school until the official school bell rings.
-Students in 2nd-5th grade who get picked up by a parent who walks will be escorted to the desinagted areas by teachers.
+Parents who walk to school to pick up students in 2nd-5th grade must wait in front of the school until the official school bell rings, then proceed to designated grade level pick up areas.

 Drive-Thru Dismissal is available for students in Kindergatren-5th grade.
 Students in Kinder-5th grade who are picked up by car will be escorted to the designated drive-thru area.
-If you choose to pick up your child via car you are to enter the circular drive-thru on NW 120th Avenue and wait inside the car until the dismissal bell rings and the drive-thru dismissal process begins.
+If you choose to pick up your child via car you are to enter the circular drive-thru on NW 120th Street and wait inside the car until the dismissal bell rings and the drive-thru dismissal process begins.